Monday, December 31, 2012

 Years later when I knocked on his door he saw my full moustache and ran into the closet hiding from my Cossack face.
 The early pogroms had pillaged his memory.

-Now his moustache is wizened into a white flowered garden.
-Only I could spot the sour cream.
+His moustache became wizened into a white flowered garden.
 Brown bags were carried off by the wind.
 For a moment the formation of gulls was an argyle in the sky.

 Monday, December 24, 2012